-If you need to get more gas, there is a petrol station a 30-minute drive away.
-The closest town, Malone, is 20 miles away from where you should be able to get all your basic needs, including gasoline.
+The closest town, Malone, is about 27 miles away from where you should be able to get all your basic needs, including gasoline.
 There are also some fast-food restaurants and grocery stores in town.
 While you are in town, don’t forget to buy some ice to keep your drinks and food cold.
 The roads heading into the campground are clearly marked, with the paved turn off quickly turning into a gravel road as it enters the forest surrounding the lake.

-The campground area is built around gravel roads, and most campsites are drive through.
-This means navigating in the camping ground should be no trouble for any vehicle configuration.
-In the winter months, however, it's proximity to the Adirondack mountains means roads can get icy, so take caution while driving during the winter and early spring.
+The campground roads are gravel, and most campsites are pull-through.
+Navigating in the campground should be no trouble for any vehicle configuration.
+In the winter months, however, its proximity to the Adirondack Mountains means the roads can get icy, so take caution while driving during the winter and early spring.

 Campgrounds and parking in Meacham Lake Campground

 Campsites in Meacham Lake Campground